-1 - Turbidity is a measure of the cloudiness of the water.
-Our highest single turbidity measurement (1.5 NTU) for the year occurred on March 10,22,25-31 and April 5, 14, 19, 21, 2008.
-State regulations require that turbidity must always be below 5 NTU.

-2 - The level presented represents the 90th percentile of the 20 sites tested.
+- 1- Turbidity is a measure of the cloudiness of the water.
+Our highest single turbidity measurement (2.2 NTU) for the year occurred on April 21.
+State regulations require that turbidity must always be below 5 NTU. - 2 The level presented represents the 90th percentile of the 20 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.
-In this case, 20 samples were collected at your water system and the 90th percentile value was the second highest value 462.0 ug/l.
-The action level for copper was not exceeded at any of the sites tested.
-3 - The level presented represents the 90th percentile of the 20 samples collected.
-The action level for lead was not exceeded at any of the sites tested.
+In this case, 20 samples were collected at your water system and the 90th percentile value was the second highest value (267 mg/l).
+The action level for copper was not exceeded at any of the sites tested. - 3 The level presented represents the 90th percentile of the 20 samples collected.
+The action level for lead was exceeded at one of the 20 sites tested. - $4-\mbox{This}$ level represents the annual quarterly average calculated from data collected.